abdurrahman4127/uFOIL/README.md

 ## **Acknowledgments**

-We would like to thank the university for providing access to the exam scripts dataset.
+We would like to thank the Director of the Masters in Computer Science and Engineering (MSCSE) program for providing access to the exam scripts dataset.